KazuMoment/TooAliveToDie-Alpha-1.0/README BEFORE CPP.md

 # TooAliveToDie-Alpha-1.0
-A simple text adventure game in C++ WIP
+A simple text adventure game in C++

-To donwnload, go to Code, and then download ZIP.
+To download the text based game, go to Code, and then download ZIP.
 Extract the folder.

 Due to cicumstances of compilers needing a linker for using lwinmm for PlaySound() to work, it is recommeded to do any of the methods below:
 - Compile the cpp in MSVC